MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/image.md

 |Image4x1|4:1|512 width x 128 height, in pixels|

 > [!NOTE]
 > The maximum width and height in pixels are 2592 and 2048 independently, and you must still maintain one of the supported aspect ratios.
 For example, if the sub type is Image191x100 and the width is 2592, then the height must be 1357.

+Images with animation are not supported.
+The following MIME types are supported.
+- GIF
+- JPEG
+- PNG

+> [!TIP]
+> The PNG images are converted to JPEG.
+If you are not satisfied with the quality after conversion, we recommend that you provide JPEG directly.

 **Add:** Required
 **Delete:** Read-only